saramasarone/saramasarone/README.md

-- 👋 Hey, I’m @saramasarone, a ML Researcher/Engineer @IgnotaLabs and I hold a PhD from The Alan Turing Institute!
+Hey, I’m @saramasarone, a ML Researcher/Engineer @IgnotaLabs and I hold a PhD from The Alan Turing Institute!
+I currently build models and pipelines for drug discovery.

-- 👀 I’m interested in applying Machine Learning and Deep Learning to multi-omics and biological data to reveal insights in many diseases.
-Over my PhD, I also develop packages to automate ML/bioinformatics workflows.

-- 🌱 I've developed a few tools to make my PhD life easier :)

-- 🏩 I’m looking to collaborate on medical/health projects involing Graph Neural Networks

-- 📫 You can email me at sara.masarone@ignotalabs.ai or smasarone@turing.ac.uk
+For any enquiry, please get in touch at sara.masarone@ignotalabs.ai or smasarone@turing.ac.uk

 <!---